Huguitis/aoi.js-documentation/src/functions/Events/newMember.md

 ---
 title: $newMember
-description: $newMember holds data for the member after the update, might be a good idea to check partial option before accessing any property. (memberUpdate callback)
+description: $newMember holds data for the member after the update, might be a good idea to check partial option before accessing any property. (memberUpdate event)
 id: newMember
 ---

-`$newMember` holds data for the member after the update, might be a good idea to check partial option before accessing any property. (memberUpdate callback)
+`$newMember` holds data for the member after the update, might be a good idea to check partial option before accessing any property. (memberUpdate event)

 ## Usage